zhangtienyong/bad-project-ai-powered-predict-code-pay/README.md

 - **Image**: This is the project logo that you can find in the `data/database/image` directory.
 You can view it here: [bad-project-ai-powered-predict-code-pay.png](web-application/data/database/image/bad-project-ai-powered-predict-code-pay.png).

-- **SQL Scripts**: The SQL scripts used in the project can be found in the `data/database/sql` directory.
-These scripts may include tables, queries, and other database-related files.
+- **SQL Scripts Setup**: To set up the database for this project, you can use the SQL scripts located in the `web-application/data/database/sql` directory.
+Ensure that you have the required database management system installed, and execute the scripts as needed.

 ## Contributors
 - [Ziyuan](https://github.com/Zzzyyy2023) - Contributors
 - [Joe](https://github.com/uiophjkk) - Contributors
 - [Tien](https://github.com/zhangtienyong) - Contributors

-## License
-This project is licensed under the [License Name](link-to-license).
-Please review the license for details.

-## Acknowledgments
-We would like to express our gratitude to [mention any contributors or libraries] for their valuable contributions to this project.